 Course Approval Procedure

-The following materials must be submitted to the Undergraduate Advising Office in 608 Barrows.
+The following materials must be submitted to the Undergraduate Advising Office in 608 Social Sciences Building.
 Please be prepared to provide additional materials, such as papers and reading lists for any additional questions.

 1. A syllabus in English.
 A full translation.
 If translated from another language, provide the original syllabus with the English translation.
 The syllabus should include the following: